COSIMA/access-om2/README.md

 ```{bash}
 ./install.sh
 ```
-which should will build and install all models, at 1, 1/4 and 1/10th degree resolution, with JA55 forcing.
+which should build and install model configurations at 1, 1/4 and 1/10th degree resolution with JA55 forcing and also at 1 degree resolution with CORE forcing.
 You can then skip to the "Run" section below.

 ### With pytest (currently not working)
 Alternatively, if you have [pytest](https://docs.pytest.org) available, it can compile all models, at 1, 1/4 and 1/10th degree resolution.
 This is the easiest option if available.